 To add a new customized Interview page, or switch between customized Interview settings, use the popup menu at the bottom of the Interview window.

-The currently selected Interview page can be customized by clicking the gear icon at the bottom of the Interview window.
+The currently selected Interview page can be customized by clicking the icon at the bottom of the Interview window.

 The Interview Page’s title is not shown on the Interview page itself, but will show up when the link is shared via a messaging app, linked on a social media platform or bookmarked in a web browser.